exercism/gleam/exercises/concept/expert-experiments/.docs/introduction.md

 }
 ```

-A `use` expression collects all the following statements in the block into and passes it as a callback function as the final argument to the function call.
+A `use` expression collects all the following statements in the block and passes it as a callback function as the final argument to the function call.
 The variables between the `use` keyword and the `<-` symbol are the names of the arguments that will be passed to the callback function.

 ```gleam
 // This use expression